Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Bidirectional Instruction-Tuning

 \paragraph{Two Sets of Features.} In \methodname, the model performs two passes on the instruction to obtain two kinds of features for every transformer block.
 Namely, a set of {\ac}ausal features that the model was originally trained to process and utilize,

-and a set of {\ab}idirectional features encoding the instruction without the constraints of causal masking,
+and a set of {\abi}idirectional features encoding the instruction without the constraints of causal masking,

-To allow the model to learn how to process the causal and bidirectional features differently, we introduce two sets of weights: one for the bidirectional pass on the instruction (\( W_{k\ab} \), \( W_{v\ab} \)) and another for the causal pass on the instruction, which is also used for the causal generation of answer tokens (\( W_{k\ac} \), \( W_{v\ac} \)).
+To allow the model to learn how to process the causal and bidirectional features differently, we introduce two sets of weights: one for the bidirectional pass on the instruction (\( W_{k\abi} \), \( W_{v\abi} \)) and another for the causal pass on the instruction, which is also used for the causal generation of answer tokens (\( W_{k\ac} \), \( W_{v\ac} \)).

-In the case of the first block of the model, representations $X_\ac$, $X_\ab$ are the initial token embeddings.
+In the case of the first block of the model, representations $X_\ac$, $X_\abi$ are the initial token embeddings.
 In other cases, they are the output of the preceding block and were processed by different components including the self-attention mechanism, which can be defined as:

-where $Q$ are the queries, $M$ is the attention mask, and $d_k$ is the dimension of keys and queries.
+where $\sigma$ is the softmax, $Q$ are the queries, $M$ is the attention mask, and $d_k$ is the dimension of keys and queries.
 For the causal pass, the mask $M_\ac$ enforces causality by masking future tokens, such that tokens $j$ can only attend to earlier tokens $i\leq j$, while for the bidirectional pass, no masking is applied:

 The final KV-cache is obtained by a learnable convex combination of causal and bidirectional features,

 where $\alpha$ represents the \emph{bidirectional-to-causal} ratio of features.
 This ratio is parameterised as